temach/reports/FIA-Lab-3.1-DNS1.md

 	control-interface: /var/tmp/nsd-control.pipe
 ```

-For simplicity the communication with nsd-control is handled through a named pipe.
+For simplicity the communication between the `nsd` server and `nsd-control` is handled through a named pipe.
 It was also necessary to change ownership of the NSD database file as shown below (error was shown in the NSD log file):
 ```
 $ sudo chown nsd:nsd -R /var/db/nsd/
 ```